An affirming hymnal is helping LGBTQ Christians keep the faith - KTVZ

 Ask any Christian, and they’re likely to tell you their earliest experiences of religion are ones of music.
 The memories of voices swelling with song or a grandmother softly humming a favorite tune can hold a sacred place in one’s heart, deeper than even speech or scripture can reach.

 Jeannette Lindholm knows the feeling.
-The professor and hymn writer from Salem, Massachusetts was raised in an evangelical Christian church, surrounded by music.
+The professor and hymn writer based in Salem, Massachusetts was raised in an evangelical Christian church, surrounded by music.
 “Hymns have a powerful influence on theology and how people understand and experience the divine,” she says.

 Except, her early years of faith were marred by a strong dissonance.
 To her hometown congregation, and even to her family, Lindholm’s sexuality was a sin in need of healing, an aberration to be tolerated at best.